nickchy/FSparser/Docs/Name_Format.md

 - **FactorName : NegEarnings**
 	As introduced above, the FactorName is NegEarnings in this case and this is the only factor in this study.
 However, the 	number of factors in each study can definitely be more than 1.
-- **Fractile : Q1**
+- **Fractile : 1**
-	Here `Item` really means what kind of Fractile of this factor is presented in this record.
-In the example, we know that this row stores the data for factors 'Quartile 1' data.
+	Fractile tells which fractile(1,2,3,4,5,etc) of this factor is presented in this record.
+In the example, we know that this row stores the data for factors 'Quartile 1' data.[^2]
+[^2]:	User will not directly know whether it's quartile data or decile data from the 		numeric numbers (1 for example), This is only used for mapping to DSID, to check 		the fractile property, please go directly to research database UI and view the 		tags there.

-- **Items : ret**
+- **DataItems : ret**
-	The Items stores what kind of calculation was performed on this factor.
+	The DataItems stores what kind of calculation was performed on this factor.
 	In this example, we know that the `return` was calcualted.
-Items can also be stat data like `min,median,max,average` etc.
+Items can also be stat data like `min,median,max,average etc`.

-- **Value : 0.013"
+- **Value : 0.013**
-	This is the value of the ID
+	This is the calculated value of the DataItem introduced above.

-Items are sepeareted by \_ , when define studies, it should not contain any other \_ sign in the name, otherwise it will mislead the parser.